yeeking/bcn-2024-system/notes.md

 - it plays at the same time as you
   * note density metric for live input: decide when to play/ more subtle: auto-set output note density to complement input note density

+- different models.
+  * Really want to try the multichannel model!
+  * Check out how it goes about selecting channels in the generator app code.

 # 06/10/2024